mamedev/mame/docs/source/commandline/commandline-all.rst

 |
 |	Specifies which video subsystem to use for drawing.
 Options here depend on the operating system and whether this is an SDL-compiled version of MAME.
 |
+|   Generally Available:
+|
+|	Using '**bgfx**' specifies the new hardware accelerated renderer.
+|   Using '**opengl**' tells MAME to render video using OpenGL acceleration.
+|   Using '**none**' displays no windows and does no drawing.
+This is primarily present for doing CPU benchmarks without the overhead of the video system.
+|
 |	On Windows:
 |
-|	Using '**bgfx**' specifies the new hardware accelerated renderer.
 |   Using '**gdi**' here, tells MAME to render video using older standard Windows graphics drawing calls.
 This is the slowest but most compatible option on older versions of Windows.
 |   Using '**d3d**' tells MAME to use Direct3D for rendering.
 This produces the better quality output than gdi and enables additional rendering options.
 It is recommended if you have a semi-recent (2002+) video card or onboard Intel video of the HD3000 line or better.
-|   Using '**opengl**' tells MAME to render video using OpenGL acceleration.
-|   Using '**none**' displays no windows and does no drawing.
-This is primarily present for doing CPU benchmarks without the overhead of the video system.
-The default is *d3d*.
 |
 |   On other platforms (including SDL on Windows):
 |
-|   Using '**opengl**' tells MAME to render video using OpenGL acceleration.
-This may not work on all platforms due to wildly varying quality of stack and drivers.
 |	Using '**accel**' tells MAME to render video using SDL's 2D acceleration if possible.
 |   Using '**soft**' uses software rendering for video output.
 This isn't as fast or as nice as OpenGL but will work on any platform.
 |